Arbala-Security/Zscaler-add-Domains-to-URL-Category/README.md

 #

 Subdomains are parsed from a url string by first removing the following substrings, if found: "https://", "http://", and "ww<span></span>w.".
-The result is saved in a new string and then a search is performed on said string for the first occuring "/".
+The result is saved in a new string and then a search is performed on said string for the first occurring "/".
 If found, all characters starting at this position to the end of the string are removed.

 For example: